priyarajmohan777/AI-Labs/Ex.No10 SimpleQueries.md

 5. Bill eats peanuts  <br>
    Convert into clause form and Prove that John like Apple by using Prolog. <br>
 ### Program:

-### Output:

-### Task 2:
-Consider the following facts and represent them in predicate form: <br>
-1. Steve likes easy courses. <br>
-2. Science courses are hard. <br>
-3. All the courses in Have fun department are easy <br>
-4. BK301 is Have fun department course.<br>
-Convert the facts in predicate form to clauses and then prove by resolution: “Steve likes BK301 course”<br>

-### Program:
 ```
 likes(john,X):-
  food(X).